Winners announced for the May-Aug Marketing Campaign Awards

 TAGS: BMS Awards

-Thanks to everyone who submitted campaigns for the second quarter of 2023 and congratulations to our winners!
-Click here for the presentation with judges’ comments Or a full list can be found below… Q…
+Thanks to everyone who submitted campaigns for the third quarter of 2022 and congratulations to our winners!
+Click here for the presentation with judges comments Or a full list can be found below… Q3…

 READ MORE